Quick Guide to Fixing Computer Hardware

 Disk Problems -- Hard Disk Drive (HDD)

-Some problems are specific to traditional hard disk drives (HDDs) because these involve the mechanics of a spinning storage media accessed by a disk arm.
+This section covers problems specific to traditional hard disk drives (HDDs) because these involve the mechanics of a spinning storage media accessed by a disk arm.

 HDD Makes Clicking Noises